Web Resource Last Updated: 16-05-2024

 General points

-• Remember to eat soon after taking quick-acting insulin (or mixtures containing quick-acting insulin) even if that means eating an extra meal one day.
+• Remember to eat after taking quick-acting insulin (or mixtures containing quick-acting insulin) even if that means eating an extra meal one day.

 • Check your blood glucose levels frequently when you are changing time zones.